-Image: Learning from Dr. Jack Daniels at one of his seminars.
-The seminar included lectures from other coaching greats Dr. Joe Vigil and Peter Thompson.
+Image: I learned a lot from Dr. Jack Daniels and others at their seminars years ago.
+Th seminar in this picture also included lectures from other coaching greats like Dr. Joe Vigil and Peter Thompson.

 I have never seen anything like it on the field or in the boardroom.